|

 Bylakuppe and Kollegal Hospitals Tenpa returned to the DTR Hospital, where he again

-them in helping seriously ill and needy Tibetan monks and nuns get medical care for
+that group in helping seriously ill and needy Tibetan monks and nuns get medical care for

 When Mr. Tenpa TK was at the Tso-Jhe Khangsar Hospital in the